 A Taste of Honey Columbia (484104 2) 1996

-Ann Sidney (born 27th March 1944 in Chippenham, Wiltshire) moved to Kent Road, Branksome with her parents Gladys and George and her brother, also a George, when she was four years old.
-She went to Martin Road Primary School in Parkstone, then Martin-Kemp Welch School in Herbert Avenue (now St. Aldhelm’s Academy).
+Ann Sidney was born on 27th March 1944 in Chippenham, Wiltshire and moved to Kent Road, Branksome with her parents Gladys and George and her brother, also a George, when she was four years old.
+She attended Martin Road Primary School in Parkstone, then Martin-Kemp Welch School in Herbert Avenue (now St. Aldhelm’s Academy).
 During her teens she became a keen skater and was a regular at the Westover Road Ice Rink, but she had to give it up as her parents couldn’t afford the lessons.

-When Ann left school, she became an apprentice hairdresser at the Roger De Paris salon in Bournemouth, who encouraged her to enter the 1959 ‘Bournemouth Regatta Queen’ competition for some free publicity.
-It was held in the Lower Gardens near the bandstand, where she was voted the winner by a clap-o-meter while wearing a blue gingham dress that looked suspiciously like a tablecloth.
+When Ann left school, she became an apprentice hairdresser at the Roger De Paris salon in Bournemouth.
+Roger encouraged her to enter the 1959 ‘Bournemouth Regatta Queen’ competition for some free publicity, held in the Lower Gardens near the bandstand.
+She was voted the winner by a clap-o-meter while wearing a blue gingham dress that looked suspiciously like a tablecloth.
 Four years later she entered and won, the ‘Miss United Kingdom’ title in Blackpool and became the UK representative at the ‘Miss World Pageant’ held at the Lyceum in London on 12th November 1964.
-She beat off runner up Miss Argentina and forty-one other contestants and was crowned by Carole Crawford, who, as Miss Jamaica, was the previous recipient.
+She beat off runner-up Miss Argentina and forty-one other contestants and was crowned by Carole Crawford, who, as Miss Jamaica, was the previous recipient.
 Ann returned home to a hero’s welcome, waving to the crowds who lined the streets of Poole sat in the back of Rolls Royce Silver Ghost on loan from Lord Montagu’s motor museum.
-In the evening she attended a lavish gala dinner at the civic centre with the mayor and numerous dignitaries.
-During her reign she toured Vietnam and the Far East with Bob Hope, entertaining American troops, travelled around the world five times and had a controversial short affair with Bruce Forsyth.
+In the evening, she attended a lavish gala dinner at the civic centre with the mayor and numerous dignitaries.
+During her reign she toured Vietnam and the Far East entertaining American troops with Bob Hope, travelled around the world five times and had a controversial short affair with Bruce Forsyth.
 She also released a record, “The Boy in the Woolly Sweater”, but the best that can be said about this piece of fluff is that it’s over in two minutes fifteen seconds.